The Reaping by Bernard Taylor

 Hannibal Hills narration is excellent and easy to understand.
 An all-around great book to listen to.

-I would like to thank Valancourt Books for providing a free audio download of THE SPIRIT in exchange for a fair and honest review.
+I would like to thank Valancourt Books for providing a free audio download of The Reaping in exchange for a fair and honest review.

 View all my reviews